cloudfoundry/loggregator/README.md

 ##### Agent

-The Agent is a daemon process that is intented to run on each container/VM.
+The Agent is a daemon process that is intended to run on each container/VM.
 It is the entry point into Loggregator.
 Any log that is written to Loggregator is written to the Agent.

 ##### Router